lahmatiy/component-inspector/README.md

 Should make some action to open specified filename in editor.

-### Custom info panels
+### Custom info sections

-There several ways to create custom info panels for inspectors sidebar.
+There several ways to create custom info sections for inspectors sidebar.
 For all cases you should define `getAdditionalInstanceInfo()` method.
 You are free to use any framework or library to create a section.

 > NOTE: If you don't want to output default section with instance info use override `showDefaultInfo` API method to `function(){ return false; }`.